 RESURRECTION is a new psychological thriller that originally had its world premiere at the 2022 Sundance Film Festival.
 Ever since then, we’ve been waiting for the chance to see it, and now it finally happened.
 Both for us here at Heaven of Horror and for larger audiences with a theatrical and On-Demand release.

 Continue reading our Resurrection movie review below.
-It premieres on August 5, 2022.
+It premieres in theaters on August 5, 2022.

 In Resurrection, we ultimately experience brainwashing in a very simple and direct way.
 Margaret (Rebecca Hall) leads a successful life and is clearly a balanced and loved person.
 With both a busy career and being a single parent to her fiercely independent daughter, Abbie, she seems in control.

 However, that all changes when someone from her past shows up.
 David Moore (Tim Roth) was a part of Margaret’s life more than two decades earlier, but just seeing him leads to an immediate panic attack.

 I don’t want to spoil any part of the story of you – as a rule, we always try to avoid spoilers.
 Still, I will say that David (Tim Roth) is like the personification of OCD.
 Someone who can create havoc out of simple situations and try to convince Margaret that there is danger all around her.

 It is fascinating and terrifying.
 All because Tim Roth is very good at what he does, but mostly because Rebecca Hall is a straight-up force of nature.